GM wants to adopt Tesla’s charging network as ‘the standard’ - KESQ

 GM’s move to adopt Tesla’s charging standard comes on the heels of Ford making a similar announcement for its electric cars.
 Tesla has more than 12,000 Superchargers across the United States and Canada.

-In a Twitter Spaces livestream announcing the partnership, GM CEO Mary Barra said the partnership “almost doubles access to chargers that GM has already made available.”
+In a Twitter Spaces livestream announcing the partnership with Twitter head and Tesla CEO Elon Musk, Barra said the partnership “almost doubles access to chargers that GM has already made available.”

 In a statement, GM said it hopes its partnership with Tesla will help move the entire EV industry towards Tesla’s NACS charging ports.

-During the livestream event, Tesla CEO Elon Musk said such a move would benefit the consumer.
+During the livestream event, Musk said such a move would benefit the consumer.

 “They won’t have to worry about which plug, which socket, which charging station,” he said.